merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 #### Module Definitions
 One set of metabolic pathway definitions that can be used by this program is the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
 You can also define your own set of metabolic modules, but the definition format and estimation strategy will be the same.
 So for brevity's sake, the following discussion will cover the KEGG data case.

-The program %(anvi-setup-kegg-kofams)s acquires the definitions of these modules using the KEGG API and puts them into the %(modules-db)s.
+The program %(anvi-setup-kegg-data)s acquires the definitions of these modules using the KEGG API and puts them into the %(modules-db)s.
 The definitions are strings of KEGG Ortholog (KO) identifiers, representing the functions necessary to carry out each step of the metabolic pathway.
 Let's use module [M00018](https://www.genome.jp/kegg-bin/show_module?M00018), Threonine Biosynthesis, as an example.
 Here is the module definition, in picture form:

 ![Module M00018 Definition](../../images/M00018.png){:.center-img .width-50}